Mount Zinkovich: Turk Peak

-A large hump-shaped peak, 2,000 m high, being the central of three peaks on a ridge 6 mi north of Mount Zinkovich, in the Churchill Mountains.
+A large hump-shaped peak, 2,000 m high, is the central of three peaks on a ridge 6 mi north of Mount Zinkovich, in the Churchill Mountains.

 Named by US-ACAN for Lt.
-Col. Wilbert Turk, commander of the 61st Troop Carrier Squadron which initiated the flights of C-130 Hercules aircraft in Antarctica in January 1960.
+Col. Wilbert Turk, commander of the 61st Troop Carrier Squadron, which initiated the flights of C-130 Hercules aircraft in Antarctica in January 1960.

 Bradshaw Peak

-A peak rising to 1640 m, 4 km south east of Turk Peak.
-Situated on the south west side of McLay Glacier.
-Named in honor of Margaret Bradshaw, geological scientist, University of Canterbury.
-Margaret is an eminent geologist and in 1979 was the first woman to lead a deep field party in the Antarctic.
-Margaret is also the only New Zealand woman to be awarded a Polar medal.
+A peak rising to 1640 m, 4 km southeast of Turk Peak.
+Situated on the southwest side of McLay Glacier.
+Named in honour of Margaret Bradshaw, a geologist at the University of Canterbury, who, in 1979, was the first woman to lead a deep field party in Antarctica.
+Bradshaw is also the only New Zealand woman to have been awarded a Polar Medal.